The Arrival of the Holy Spirit

-And a change came over them, for no longer were they a fearful group of people, as they had been before when they had met together behind locked doors, for fear of the authorities.
-No, they became a bold people, who no longer were afraid as to what the authorities might do to them.
+And a change came over them, for no longer were they a fearful group of people, as they had been before, when they had met together behind locked doors, for fear of the authorities.
+No, they became a bold people who were no longer afraid of what the authorities might do to them.
 Peter confirmed that sudden boldness by standing up and preaching to the people a most powerful sermon about the Lord Jesus, starting off with a prophecy of the prophet Joel, as we can read in Acts 2:17-21

 This is a reference to Joel 2:28-32

-And afterwards, I will pour out My Spirit on all people.
+And afterward, I will pour out My Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
-Even on my servants, both men and women.
-I will pour out my spirit in those days.
+Even on my servants, both men and women, I will pour out My Spirit in those days.
 I will show wonders in the heavens and on the earth, blood and fire and billows of smoke.
-The sun will be turned to darkness and the moon to blood before the coming of the great and dreadful day of the Lord.
+The sun will be turned to darkness and the moon to blood before the coming of the great and dreadful Day of the Lord.
 And everyone who calls on the name of the Lord will be saved; for on Mount Zion and in Jerusalem there will be deliverance, as the Lord has said, among the survivors whom the Lord calls.

-Peter continued by explaining that Jesus had been crucified with God’s foreknowledge, and that He had been raised to life by Him and was now seated at the right hand of the Father.
+Peter continued by explaining that Jesus had been crucified with God’s foreknowledge, that He had been raised to life by Him, and was now seated at the right hand of the Father.
 He finished by inviting the people to respond to his message in Acts 2:38

 Peter replied, "Repent and be baptised, everyone of you in the Name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit."